History

 Micheál, A Chara, I wish I could speak to you now, to thank you for the wonderful career you carved for me, as Dance Teacher and Adjudicator.
 A special thank you on behalf of all the people who were fortunate enough to learn from and love you as I did”

-“True grace in motion come form art, not chance,
+“True grace in motion come from art, not chance,

 As those move easiest, who have learned to dance.”